A Classification of Non-Hermitian Random Matrices: Intrinsic definition of classes.

 This arises if we impose at least a type $Q$ or a type $K$ symmetry, but we may simultaneously also impose symmetries of other types.
 Again, there could be different but equivalent presentations of the same discrete group as not all of these symmetries are independent.
 For instance, a product of a type $P$ symmetry with a type $C$, $Q$ or $K$ symmetry is again a type $C$, $Q$ or $K$.
 The list of inequivalent groups generated by two or three of these symmetries is the following:

+The combined number of classes in the above two tables is $38$.
 As above, the explicitly mentioned signs $\pm$ correspond to inequivalent groups.
 The groups with defining relations $( p^2=1,\ kk^* =1,\ kp^*=-pk)$ or $( p^2=1,\ kk^* =-1,\ kp^*=-pk)$ are equivalent.
 The groups generated either by a type $Q$ and a type $K$, or by a type $C$ and a type $K$ symmetries are included in this list because the symmetries of type $C$, $Q$ or $K$ are linked by the fact the product of two of them produces a symmetry of the third type.
 The last cases, quoted in the last line of the above list, are made of groups generated by three symmetries, one of a type $P$ and two of type either $C$, $Q$ or $K$.
 Their defining relations depend on the choices of the signs $\ep_{cp}$, $\ep_{pq}$ and $\ep_{cq}$.
 The equivalences between these choices are the following:

 Considering groups generated by more symmetries does not lead to new minimal classes since in such cases one may construct matrices commuting with $h$.